One event on April 9, 2022 at 10:00 am

 Join us in the gardens on select Saturdays to play, learn and discover.
 Enjoy different themed family-friendly activities designed for all ages.
 Drop-in programs are designed for guests of all ages to learn, create and explore the gardens together.

 This is a free drop-in program and will be held outdoors in the Luci and Ian Family Garden.
 Please come dressed for the weather and don’t forget your water bottle!

 These drop-in programs will take place in person at the Wildflower Center.
-Face masks are optional while attending.
 Please review our safety guidelines before your visit.

 This program is free with regular garden admission (and does not require separate registration).
-Presently, admission is open by reservation.
-Reservations can be made up to seven days in advance.
-Admission is always free for members!
+Presently, admission by reservation is encouraged but not required.

 PHOTO John W. Clark